-Dan Joseph is a free-lance composer, curator and writer based in New York City.
-He began his career as a drummer in the vibrant punk scene of his native Washington, DC.
-During the late 1980s, he was active in the experimental tape music underground, producing ambient-industrial works for independent labels in the U.S. and abroad.
+Dan Joseph is a composer, curator and writer based in New York City.
+He began his career in the early ‘80s as a drummer in the vibrant punk scene of his native Washington, DC.
+Soon after, he became active in the experimental tape music underground, producing ambient-industrial works for various independent labels.
 He spent the ‘90s in California where he studied at CalArts and Mills College.
 His principal teachers include Pauline Oliveros, Alvin Curran and Mel Powell.
-Equally influential where his studies with Terry Riley during several workshops in California and Colorado.
+Equally influential were his studies with Terry Riley during several workshops in California and Colorado.

-As an artist who embraces the musical multiplicity of our time, Dan works simultaneously in a variety of media and contexts, including instrumental chamber music, free improvisation, and various forms of electronica and sound art.
-Since the late 1990s, the hammer dulcimer has been the primary vehicle for his music.
-As a performer he is active with his own chamber ensemble, The Dan Joseph Ensemble, as well as in various improvisational collaborations and as an occasional soloist.
-He has collaborated with a variety of creative artists including Miya Masaoka, Pamela Z, Loren Dempster, JD Parran, India Cooke, Andrea Williams, William Winant and Miguel Frasconi and John Ingle.
+As an artist who embraces the musical multiplicity of our time, Dan works simultaneously in a variety of media and contexts, including instrumental chamber music, electroacoustic computer music, free improvisation, electronica, and sound art.
+Since the late 90s, the hammer dulcimer has been the primary vehicle for his music.
+As a performer he is active with his own chamber ensemble, The Dan Joseph Ensemble, as well as in various improvisational collaborations and as a soloist.
+Recent projects include the JCC Trio with composer-performers Tom Chiu and Jason Cady, and live multi-media performances with video artist Katherine Liberovskaya.